 Both of them are available only through the Marketplace when you enroll in one of the metal levels of Qualified Health Plans (QHP).
 It is assumed that you are not eligible for other minimum essential coverage, such as affordable employer-sponsored coverage, Medicaid, CHIP, and Medicare.

-Individual Comprehensive Major Medical Plans: HMO and PPO
+Individual Comprehensive Major Medical Plans (ACA Plans): HMO and PPO

 HMO and PPO Individual Comprehensive Major Medical Plans (ACA Plans) are the most comprehensive and the most expensive types of coverage.
 They include both catastrophic coverage and routine medical care.

-Individual Comprehensive Major Medical Plans without a deductible have the highest premium; they are HMO plans based on the copay, rather than on coinsurance.
+Individual Comprehensive Major Medical Plans (ACA Plans) without a deductible have the highest premium; they are HMO plans based on the copay, rather than on coinsurance.

 Comprehensive Major Medical Plans with a deductible, on the other hand, have a lower premium: the higher the deductible you choose, the lower the premium.
 Most of the plans are PPO plans, but some of them are HMO plans.
 In-network deductibles are typically applied to services such as hospital and emergency care.
 For doctors’ visits, preventive services and screenings, the deductibles are waived, and copays are used.

 Many companies also provide less expensive ‘proactive’ plans.
 The premium is lower because the plan network is smaller.
 It has several tiers (such as Preferred, Enhanced, and Standard), and your cost depends to the tier your doctor or hospital belongs to.

 Individual Comprehensive Major Medical HDHP (HSA Compatible)

 Comprehensive Major Medical High Deductible Health Plans (HDHP) are high deductibles plans – normally $1,500 – $5,000 per individual, and $3,000-$10,000 per family.
 The deductible is typically applied to ALL medical services (including drug expenses), except for preventive care.
 PPO’s are the most common HDHP.